- No crying until the end.

-The idea of the Eight Melodies in the game in general.
-Think about it; A childhood antique doll that used to be played a ton of times, a mother and a child bird separated by humans who didn't know any better, a monkey who's caged and locked up in a zoo, a dusty old piano that plays on its own, a lone cactus in an empty desert where a war happened and exterminated the rest of its friends, a dragon who's been sleeping away its life, a robot companion who defends you from everything, and lastly, the tombstone of your dead and loving great-grandfather who built the robot companion knowing that you might need it someday.
+- The idea of the Eight Melodies in the game in general.
+Think about it; A childhood antique doll that used to be played with many times, a mother and a child bird separated by humans who didn't know any better, a monkey who's caged and locked up in a zoo, a dusty old piano that plays on its own in a long abandoned building, a lone cactus in an empty desert where a war happened and exterminated the rest of its friends, a dragon who's been sleeping away its life, a robot companion who defends you from everything, and lastly, the tombstone of your dead and loving great-grandfather who built the robot companion knowing that you might need it someday.

-Teddy's fate at the hands of R7038.
+- Teddy's fate at the hands of R7038.
 He gets better.
-(At least in the English prototype and the GBA remake.)
+(At least in the English version and the GBA remake.)

 "I'm so sad, Ness..."

-Take his appearance and backstory from MOTHER 1 into account.
+- Take his appearance and backstory from EarthBound Beginnings into account.
 The entire series happened because of the horrifying choice Giygas was forced to make: his race or his parental figures' race and family.
-Giygas's rational mind, which was perfectly seen in MOTHER 1 when he called off the attack because of the love he felt for Maria, is completely gone because of the trauma he received and the evil power he absorbed.
+Giygas's rational mind, which was perfectly seen in EarthBound Beginnings when he called off the attack because of the love he felt for Maria, is completely gone because of the trauma he received and the evil power he absorbed.

-If you've played MOTHER 1 (or at least know the full backstory), destroying Giygas can almost feel like a Mercy Kill.
+- If you at least know the full backstory, destroying Giygas can almost feel like a Mercy Kill.

 "Claus...
 Claus...
 Claus...
 Come to your mother...
 You must be so exhausted...
 Come here, Claus."

-Realizing Fassad was Locria, the seventh Magypsy.
+- Realizing Fassad was Locria, the seventh Magypsy.
 On one of the floors in the Empire Porky Building, there is a Magypsy's shell house.
-Inside there are crates and presents of bananas, banana peels litter the floor, a Magypsy's memento (a Razor and Lipstick) that can come in handy as with the other mementos, familiar looking horns on the table, and a Magypsy's bed, where laid out on it is Fassad's clothing.
+Inside there are crates and presents of bananas, banana peels litter the floor, a Magypsy's memento (a Razor and Lipstick), familiar looking horns on the table, and a Magypsy's bed, where laid out on it is Fassad's clothing.
 Finally, when you reach the entrance of the next elevator, there is a lone mouse.
-What he says will make you can't help but feel sorry for Porky's first lackey throughout half the game.
+What he says will make you can't help but feel sympathy for Porky's first lackey throughout half the game.

 "I don't think Locria is coming back anymore.
 Oh, me?
 I'm a mouse Locria liked to dote over.
 He had a creepy "Nwehehehehe" laugh, so he might've seemed like a mean person in most people's eyes, but he was very nice to me at least.
 Do you think he'll be coming home soon?
 I'm so lonely."